-Source: Authors' tabulations of 1996 SIPP panel, wave 3
+Source: Authors' tabulations of 1996 SIPP Panel, Wave 3.

-information is meant to shed light on whether there might be more substantial differences in the ownership of other assets between buyers and nonbuyers, suggesting that liquid financial assets may be too restrictive a category of wealth for predicting ownership.
-In general, however, the differences in net wealth between buyers and nonbuyers are similar to those observed for liquid financial assets.
-A somewhat larger disparity is present in net wealth between buyers and nonbuyers; the average net wealth of buyers is 75 percent higher than the average net wealth of nonbuyers.
-The disparity in the medians for net wealth is also larger than the disparity in the medians for liquid financial assets; the median net wealth of buyers is \$4,104 and the median net wealth of nonbuyers is \$750.
-Yet, many buyers are still found to have little or no wealth; 30 percent have zero or negative net wealth and 6 percent have net wealth of only \$1 to \$999.
+Exhibit 4 also presents information on the average and distribution of net wealth for buyers and nonbuyers.
+Net wealth is a comprehensive measure of each household's financial holdings, including the value of all financial, real estate, business, and vehicle wealth less all debt.
+This information is meant to shed light on whether there might be more substantial differences in the ownership of other assets between buyers and non-buyers, suggesting that liquid financial assets may be too restrictive a category of wealth for predicting ownership.
+However, in general, the differences between buyers and non-buyers are similar to those observed for liquid financial assets.
+There is a somewhat larger disparity in net wealth between buyers and non-buyers, with the average net wealth of buyers 75 percent higher than the average among non-buyers.
+The disparity in the medians for net wealth is also larger than for liquid financial assets, with the median net wealth of buyers of \$4,104 compared to \$750 for non-buyers.
+Nonetheless, many buyers are still found to have little or no wealth as 30 percent have zero or negative net wealth and 6 percent have net wealth of only \$1 to \$999.
 Furthermore, for many households, much of their net wealth is based on their net equity in vehicles.
-When vehicle net wealth is excluded from total net wealth, the median net wealth of both buyers and nonbuyers is \$0.
-In fact, 61 percent of buyers have net wealth of less than \$1,000 (excluding vehicle wealth).
-In short, although a greater difference is present in buyers and nonbuyers in terms of net wealth, much of this difference is due to net vehicle wealth, which seems unlikely to be a source of savings for homeownership.
+When vehicle net wealth is excluded from total net wealth, the median net wealth of both buyers and non-buyers is \$0.
+In fact, 61 percent of buyers have net wealth excluding vehicle wealth of less than \$1,000.
+In short, while there is a greater difference in buyers and non-buyers in net wealth, much of this difference is due to net vehicle wealth, which seems unlikely to be a source of savings for homeownership.

-As a final test of the goodness of fit of the estimated model, exhibits 5a through 5d compare the actual and estimate cumulative probability of homeownership for the entire sample of renter households and for low-income, African-American, and Hispanic households.
-The estimated cumulative probability is the weighted average of the cumulative probability for each individual household.
-In general, the predicted level of homeownership attainment comes fairly close to the actual share by the end of the 3-year period over which households are tracked.
-In all cases, however, the actual attainment of homeownership is more rapid than predicted and a decline
+As a final test of the goodness of fit of the estimated model, Exhibits 5a through 5d compare the actual and estimate cumulative probability of homeownership for the entire sample of renter households and separately for all low-income households, blacks, and Hispanics.27 The estimated cumulative probability is the weighted average of the cumulative probability for each individual household.28 In general, the predicted level of homeownership attainment comes fairly close to the actual share by the end of the three-year period over which households are tracked.
+However, in all cases the actual attainment of homeownership is more rapid than predicted and there is a greater decline in the actual transition to homeownership over time than predicted.
+The result is that the predicted level of homeownership lags the actual level over most of the initial waves but by the end of the period the predicted level of homeownership slightly exceeds the actual level.
+Given the difficulties in predicting the exact timing of homeownership over the three-year period, the simulations will focus on the share of households estimated to attain homeownership by the end of the three-year period rather than the exact timing of homeownership attainment.
+Also, given the slight variation between the actual level of homeownership attainment and the level estimated by the model, the impact of downpayment assistance will be derived by comparing the baseline estimate of homeownership attainment with an estimate derived by increasing each household's level of liquid financial assets.
+The simulation approach and results are discussed in detail in the next section.